California Representatives Take Trash From Closed National Parks And Deliver It To The White House

-The bin was filled with an assortment of trash that had been collected by the representatives as well as volunteers during the shutdown, according to CBS.
+The bin was filled with an assortment of trash that had been collected by the representatives, as well as by volunteers, during the shutdown, according to CBS.
 Volunteers spent the weekend at Land’s End and Ocean Beach, which are located in the Golden Gate National Recreation Area of San Francisco.
 As the government shutdown continues on, garbage has been piling up — and local citizens have been banding together to help out.

 “As the condition of national parks worsened these community members sprang to action and dedicated their personal time to pick up after their own president,” said Huffman in a Facebook post addressing the issue.
 This involved gathering large amounts of the refuse that has been building up while the national parks remain in a state of limbo.